eCook Meal

 Place a pan, that has a lid, over a high heat with a drizzle of oil and a splash of water to just cover the base.
 Once simmering, place the corn on the cob in the pan and pop on the lid.
 Cook for 6-7 minutes until most of the water has evaporated.
 Remove the lid, add a knob of butter (optional), and fry for a further 2 minutes until cooked through and golden, turning as it colours.
 Season to taste.

-SPICY MAYO & PULLED PORK
+SPICY MAYO & PULLED Pork

-In a small bowl, combine the mayo, the gochujang (to taste), and seasoning.
+In a small bowl, combine the mayo, the Gochujang (to taste), and seasoning.
 Set aside.
 To the pot with the stock, add the pulled pork and the KFC sauce.
 Stir until fully combined.
 Place the pot over a medium-low heat and leave to gently simmer for 3-5 minutes until thickened.
 Season to taste.

 ROASTY TOASTY